-When millions of people took to the streets for the 2017 Women’s Marches, there was an unmistakable air of uprising, a sense that these marches had spurred the beginnings of a movement.
-But the enduring work that protests do often can’t be seen in the moment.
-It feels empowering to march, and record numbers of Americans have joined anti-Trump demonstrations, but when and how does marching matter?
+When millions of people took to the streets for the 2017 Women’s Marches, there was an unmistakable air of uprising, a sense that these marches were launching a powerful new movement to resist a dangerous presidency.
+But the work that protests do often can’t be seen in the moment.
+It feels empowering to march, and record numbers of Americans have joined anti-Trump demonstrations, but when and why does marching matter?
 What exactly do protests do, and how do they help movements win?

-In this original and richly illustrated account, activist and organizer L.A.
-Kauffman delves into the history of America’s major demonstrations from the 1963 March on Washington onward to reveal just what it is that protests accomplish, and how they’ve shifted over time.
-Using the signs that demonstrators carry as rich clues to how protests are organized, Kauffman explores the nuanced relationship between the way movements are made and the impact they have.
-In the process, How to Read a Protest sheds new light on the catalytic power of collective action and the bottom-up, women-led model for organizing that's transforming what movements look like and what they can win.
+In this original and richly illustrated account, organizer and journalist L.A.
+Kauffman delves into the history of America’s major demonstrations, beginning with the legendary 1963 March on Washington, to reveal the ways protests work and how their character has shifted over time.
+Using the signs that demonstrators carry as clues to how protests are organized, Kauffman explores the nuanced relationship between the way movements are made and the impact they have.
+How to Read a Protest sheds new light on the catalytic power of collective action and the decentralized, bottom-up, women-led model for organizing that has transformed what movements look like and what they can accomplish.